 Emerging Market debt securities may be subject to greater risk of loss of principal and interest than debt securities issued by obligors in developed countries and may be considered to be predominantly speculative with respect to the issuer's capacity to pay interest and repay principal.
 They may also be generally subject to greater risk than securities with issued by obligors in developed countries in the case of deterioration of general economic conditions.
 Additionally, evaluating credit risk for Emerging Market debt securities may involve greater uncertainty.
 Because investors generally perceive that there are greater risks associated with Emerging Market debt securities, the yields or prices of such securities may tend to fluctuate more than those for debt securities issued by obligors in developed countries.
-The market for Emerging Market debt securities may be thinner and less active than that for debt securities issued by obligors in developed countries, which can adversely affect the prices at which Emerging Market debt securities are sold.
-In addition, adverse publicity and investor perceptions about Emerging Market debt securities and the economies of emerging market countries generally, whether or not based on fundamental analysis, may be a contributing factor in a decrease in the value and liquidity of such securities.
+The market for Emerging Market debt securities may be thinner and less active than that for debt securities issued by obligors in developed countries are sold.
+In addition, adverse publicity and investor percentions about Emerging Market debt securities and the accountries of amorging market countries are sold.

+perceptions about Emerging Market debt securities and solution, adverse publicity and investor generally, whether or not based on fundamental analysis, may be a contributing factor in a decrease in the value and liquidity of such securities.